Emma-CH/PreVEAB/README.md

     CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

-Note:
-1) Please be very careful about the the starting position, and make sure the starting codon is from "QNL...".
+Note: 1) Please be very careful about the the starting position, and make sure the starting codon is from "QNL...".
 2) Please be aware that if the allele state is missing or it is not recorded in our background, the calculation will be terminated immediately.

 ### Output files

 #### Adaptive distance & predicted vaccine efficacy

-#### SNVs file (-S/--snv)

-This file contains the frequency information of simulated SNVs.
-It contains four columns.
-- **position**:        the position (0-based) of SNVs
-- **true\_freq**:      the true frequency of the alternative allele in the sample.
-- **total\_depth**:    the simulated total coverage of tumor and normal cells at the position of SNV.
-- **simulated\_freq**: the observed frequency of alternative allele across tumor and normal cell population.

-#### Genotype file (--snv\_genotype)
+#### Scatterplot

-This file contains the snv\_genotype of each tumor cell at SNV loci.
-Each SNV has one record.
-The first column is the coordinate of the SNV.
-Subsequently, there is one column for each tumor cell.
-The snv\_genotype is in the form of ‘M:N’.
-M denotes the number of alternative allele and N denotes the number of reference allele.
+This scatterplot describes

+#### PCA analysis

+This PCA

 ### Examples